frankxsu11ivan/Amazon_Vine_Analysis/README.txt

 OverView Mod 16
-the purpose of this analysis is to become familuar with big data and using Spark. eventaully psuhing results form Spark to pgAdmin via an AWS RDS instance
+the purpose of this analysis is to become familuar with big data and using Spark. eventaully psuhing results from Spark to pgAdmin via an AWS RDS instance

 This pseudo project analyizes the Amazo This data is music reviewsn reviews written by members of the paid Amazon Vine program for bias toward favorable reviews from Vine members.